 DAVID TENNESON RICH, AIA (1929-2021)

 Rich was born in Portland OR.
 He received a 1953 BA degree from UCLA and served in the US Air Force 1953-1955.
-He formed David Tenneson Rich Architect in 1957 and went on to designed Don the Beachcomber and Minnie Pearl restaurants in the late 1960s.
+A former rowing champion, he formed David Tenneson Rich Architect in 1957 and went on to design Don the Beachcomber and Minnie Pearl restaurants in the late 1960s.
 He rose to national fame with the design of Wilt Chamberlain's house in Los Angeles.
-If you know more about him, or have a photo, please contact us.
+If you know more about him, please contact us.

 1959 - The Manuel and Mary Gonzales Beach House Remodel, CA. Featured in The Los Angeles Times, 10/4/1959.
 Status unknown.